macdady348-debug/My-Elastic-Integration/aquila-atlassian-jira-integration-through-oauth-203lo-and-api-key.md

 2. Select the scopes or permissions the token should have:
     - For Jira (audit logs): <span style="color: rgb(0, 0, 0);"><span class="sc-iiUIRa jEMjmA">**Classic**</span>:</span> `manage:jira-configuration or <span style="color: rgb(0, 0, 0);"><strong>Granular</strong></span>: read:audit-log:jira,read:user:jira` to access /rest/api/3/auditing/record.
 3. Click "Create".
 4. Copy the token and save it securely.
 You cannot view it again after this step.
 If lost, generate a new one.
-Share only with trusted integrations like AQUILA—revoke if compromised.
+Share only with trusted integrations like SIEM—revoke if compromised.

 ---